matt-fevold/webbreaker/README.md

 ---

-    List all WebInspect servers found in webinspect.ini: webbreaker webinspect servers
+    List all WebInspect servers found in .config - webinspect_endpoints: webbreaker webinspect servers

     List all WebInspect scans on webinspect-1.example.com and webinspect-2.example.com: